-The present study found that after the intervention (7thday& 14thday) there highly statistically was very significant difference after using expressed breast milk in combination with using brochure (about breastfeeding benefits & techniques) regarding the reduction of the cracked nipple in terms of pain, nipple soreness and nipple trauma more than those who use routine care.
-This effect could be attributed to breast milk containing antioxidants bilirubin albumins, uric acid, cysteine, coenzyme Q10 glutathione, lactoferrin proteins, carbohydrates, lipids, and molecules with bioactivity, such as vitamins and immunoglobulin which play a role in raising the immunity reaction.
-Expressed breast milk has immune globulin content and healing elements such as growth factors, antiinflammatory, and antimicrobial substances.
-It is widely used for the prevention and treatment of sore nipple.
+The present study found that after the intervention (7th & 14th day) there was a very high statistically significant difference after using expressed breast milk in combination with using brochure (about breastfeeding benefits techniques) regarding the reduction of the cracked nipple in terms of pain, nipple soreness and nipple trauma more than those who use routine care.
+This effect could be attributed to breast milk containing numerous antioxidants such uric bilirubin albumins. acid. cysteine, coenzyme Q10 glutathione, lactoferrin proteins, carbohydrates, lipids, and molecules bioactivity, such as vitamins and immunoglobulin which play a role in raising the immunity reaction.
+Expressed breast milk has immune globulin content and healing elements such as growth factors, and anti-inflammatory and antimicrobial substances.
+It is widely used for the prevention and treatment of sore nipples.

-Expressed breast milk (EBM) is recommended palliative as a breastfeeding practice that manages nipple pain to support and foster the breastfeeding experience with numerous benefits to the mother and infant (Vieira et al., 2017).
+Expressed breast milk (EBM) is recommended as palliative a breastfeeding practice that manages nipple pain to support and foster the breastfeeding experience with its numerous benefits to the mother and infant (Vieira et al., 2017).
 Evidence suggests that utilization of some drops of expressed breast milk can be a facilitator of moist and healing nipple tissue among breastfeeding women.
 Expressed breast milk is a treatment for nipple pain as it works as a barrier that avoids losing the natural moistness of deeper skin layers.
 Thus, cellular growth is increased and nipple trauma is prevented.
 Also, it can be used as a non-invasive and plentiful source of cells from the lactating breast to differentiate tissue during lactation by the effect of stem cells which are found in the breast milk components and have a great role in the regeneration of cells in the case of breast difficulties during lactation (Coca et al., 2019).

 Expressed breast milk (EBM), recommended for nipple trauma as an alternative to nipple creams or ointments, is readily available, free, and has antibacterial properties, but is not appropriate if there is broken skin, as EBM dries quickly and does not provide moist wound healing (Mustafa et al., 2021).
-This study finding is supported by a randomized clinical trial, which was conducted at a maternity ward in an accredited hospital in the middle-western region of Brazil by Vieira et al, 2017.
-The randomized trials involved hundred women complaining of nipple pain and were randomized into two equal groups.
-Group one applied anhydrous lanolin daily after each breastfeeding.
-While group applied some drops of expressed breast on the nipple after each breastfeeding.
+This study finding is supported by randomized clinical trial, which was conducted at a maternity ward in an accredited hospital in the middlewestern region of Brazil by Vieira et al. 2017.
+The randomized trials involved one hundred women complaining of nipple pain and were randomized into two equal groups. anhydrous Group one applied lanolin daily after each breastfeeding.
+While group two applied some drops of expressed breast milk on the nipple after each breastfeeding.
 Both groups were instructed about the proper position and latch on during breastfeeding.
-They concluded that the intervention with breast milk combined with a breast shell was more effective than anhydrous lanolin for the treatment of nipple trauma and pain breastfeeding women.
+They concluded that the intervention with breast milk combined with a breast shell was more effective than anhydrous lanolin for the treatment of nipple trauma and pain in breastfeeding women.

 The present study found that there was a very highly statistically significant difference after using expressed breast milk regarding the reduction of the cracked nipple in terms of nipple soreness and nipple trauma more than those who use routine care.
-This finding was in harmony with Essa & Ebrahim, 2017 who investigated the effect of breast milk versus therapeutic honey (apical) on cracked nipple' healing in Alexandria, Egypt.
-Their findings revealed that using breastmilk completely relieved nipple bleeding and redness (100.00%) by the third visit (after three weeks), and pain by the fourth visit (after four weeks).
+This finding was in harmony with Essa&Ebrahim, 2017 who investigated the effect of breast versus therapeutic honey (apical) on cracked nipples' healing in Alexandria, Egypt.
+Their findings revealed that using breast-milk completely relieved nipple bleeding and redness (100.00%) by the third visit (after three weeks), and pain by the fourth visit (after four weeks).
 And maximum relief of fissure (97.5%) was achieved by the fourth visit.